 Cycling abroad

 You could choose to ride your electric bicycle in countries other than the UK.
-But remember, if you're cycling abroad to complete a race or tournament you may need separate cover for taking part in competitive cycling.
+But remember, if you're cycling abroad to complete a race or tournament you may need separate cycling travel insurance to take part in competitive cycling.

 Much like electric car insurance, insurance for your electric bike depends on a wide range of factors that insurers calculate to determine the risk of your electric bike being stolen or damaged.
 These factors include: